jfq3/RDP---Tutorials/xander_choosing_parameters.md

 ## Choosing Xander Parameters

-Parameters for running Xander are set in the configuration file (`xander_setenv.sh`) and, for submitted jobs, in the qsub command for submitting the jobs.
+Parameters for running Xander are set in the configuration file (`xander_setenv.sh`).
 There are comments in the configuration file and in the `README` file on [GitHub](https://github.com/rdpstaff/Xander_assembler) that explain at least in part how to select the parameters.
 There are three sections of the configuration file:

 1. __Directory assignment__: a user's paths for data, output results, and to programs Xander calls.
 2. __Sample naming__: a unique sample identifier to be appended to the beginning of all output files and contig id (i.e. fasta headers).